nextcloud/notes-android/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Guidelines for submitting issues:

+* Bug reports which do not fill the complete issue template will be closed.
+* Please have a look at our [FAQ](https://github.com/stefan-niedermann/nextcloud-notes/blob/master/FAQ.md)
 * Please search the existing issues first, it's likely that your issue was already reported or even fixed.
 * This repository is *only* for issues within the Nextcloud Notes Android app -->